-They are scared that if they do petition, someone at the state might say “Why not, let’s let them do it.”
+It appears they don't do this, however, because they are scared that if they do petition, someone at the state might say “Why not, let’s let them do it.”

-Be careful what you wish for, right?
+Still: Be careful what you wish for, right?

 The issue isn’t winning, but how schools do it.
 If they are above board, we shouldn’t really hear from them.

 Some say you can only offend the offending.